National Theatre Wales: Background

 The National Theatre of Wales, known as National Theatre Wales (NTW), was founded in 2007 following an agreement between the Welsh Government and Plaid Cymru, aimed at establishing an English-language national theatre for Wales.

 Over many decades, there were several attempts to establish such a theatre.
-Finally, a consensus emerged, bringing together the political will and muscle of both Labour and Plaid Cymru, the consistent advocacy of key individuals within Arts Council Wales (ACW), and a shared understanding among the informed public that the formation of the company was imperative and time-sensitive.
+Finally, a consensus emerged, bringing together the political will and muscle of both Labour and Plaid Cymru, the consistent advocacy of key individuals within Arts Council of Wales (ACW), and a shared understanding among the informed public that the formation of the company was imperative and time-sensitive.
 This collaborative effort culminated in the inception of National Theatre Wales in 2007, made possible through the "One Wales Agreement", which allocated additional funding under Arts Council Wales’ jurisdiction to facilitate its establishment and continued operation.

-In 2018, 41 Welsh dramatists signed an open letter criticising the company, calling for it to reform, particularly limiting itself to only produce theatre.
+In 2018, 40 Welsh dramatists signed an open letter criticising the company, calling for it to reform, particularly limiting itself to only produce theatre.
 The letter expressed concern with the company's "lack of scrutiny, transparency and openness", leading to a "worrying internal culture" claimed to diminish its "theatrical identity" and even its Welshness.

 On 27 September 2023, the Arts Council of Wales announced that revenue funding for the company would cease from April 2024.

 Following the loss in funding, the theatre closed in December 2024.
+NTW then transitioned into TEAM Collective Cymru, and ACW claimed that "NTW's board subsequently requested that £200,000 of its remaining £226,000 Transition Funding be transferred to WNT to deliver activity align with the original funding purpose."
+On 10 June 2026, TEAM Collective Cymru closed entirely due to “unavoidable circumstances".

 It has a counterpart in Theatr Cymru, the Welsh-language national theatre company of Wales founded in 2003.